 A consistency test is used to find out the amount of water to be added to the cement to form a cement paste with great workability.
-The standard consistency of cement allows Vicat plunger to penetrate the cement paste to a height of 5 to 7mm from the bottom of Vicat mould.
+The standard consistency of cement allows the Vicat plunger to penetrate the cement paste to a height of 5 to 7mm from the bottom of the Vicat mould.

-- In order to prepare a sample in mould, we need to take 400 gm of cement passed through 850-micron IS sieve.
+- In order to prepare a sample in mould, we need to take 400 gm of cement passed through an 850-micron IS sieve.

 - Add 100 ml of water to it.
-While adding water it should be kept in mind that gauging time (time of adding water until we start filling mould with paste) is between 3-5 minutes.
+While adding water it should be kept in mind that gauging time (time of adding water until we start filling the mould with paste) is between 3-5 minutes.

 - Rest the mould on a non-porous plate and fill it with the paste prepared.
 Tap the mould to remove any bubbles of air.

 - Place the mould along with the plate under the rod and plunger attached with the apparatus.

 - Lower the plunger gradually till it touches the surface of the mould and then releases it quickly.